Respect for Human Rights

 - Responsible tax payment

 Consideration for Human Rights within Mitsui Chemicals

-At each type of training session, we entrench awareness for human rights by studying the Mitsui Chemicals Group Action Guidelines and The Mitsui Chemicals Group Human Rights Policy and educate attendees on a number of issues, such as discrimination and harassment.
-To facilitate a deeper understanding of the basic principles of business and human rights, in fiscal 2019 we introduced the "Business and Human Rights e-Learning" series published by the Asia-Pacific Human Rights Information Center and Amnesty International Japan.
-Also, reports and consultation on human rights are received on the Risk Hotline and at the harassment consultation services.
-The business audit by the Internal Control Division includes an internal audit process based on self-assessment of internal controls utilizing the compliance checklist.
-The compliance checklist includes items related to compliance with the related laws and regulations, prevention of bribery and corruption, harassment, appropriate handling of personal information and human rights issues such as discrimination, forced labor and child labor.
+As complaint handling, the Risk Hotline and the harassment consultation services receive reports and consultation on human rights.
+The business audit also includes an internal audit process based on self-assessment of internal controls utilizing the compliance checklist.
+The compliance checklist includes items related to compliance with related laws and regulations, prevention of bribery and corruption, harassment, appropriate handling of personal information, and human rights issues such as discrimination, forced labor, and child labor.
 The checklist is revised every year.